ray-project/kuberay/README.md

 ## Quick Start

-### Use Yaml
+### Use YAML

-Please choose the version you like to install.
-We will use nightly version `master` as an example
+Please choose the version you would like to install.
+The example below uses the latest stable version `v0.3.0`.

 | Version  |  Stable |  Suggested Kubernetes Version |
 |----------|:-------:|------------------------------:|